-We all indulge online and do all our work online, even all communications and transactions are also being done online, So, there is very little reason for not using SSL.
+We all indulge online and do all our work online, even all communications and transactions are also being done online, So, there is very little reason not to use SSL.
 Here, I am mentioning some of the points that why SSL is important.
 SSL follows these types of security information.

-Data Integrity: It checks for the safety of data, about its consistency, accuracy, and completeness.
+Data Integrity: It checks for the safety of data, its consistency, accuracy, and completeness.